Tara-1022/Web-dev---WE-Cohort-4/(2) Large System Design.md

 - Changing topology- accidentally or deliberately, nodes are continuously added & removed.
 Affects scaling.
 Topology outside the system is entirely uncontrollable.
 Determines what latency & bandwidth is going to look like
 - Multiple administrators - there is no one person who knows everything about the system. monitoring now needed
 - Transport cost exists - requires a lot to keep a system running - time, security, risk, latency....
-- No homogeneity - hardware, local environment, capcaty, protocol
+- No homogeneity - hardware, local environment, capacity, protocol

 ![comic](images/Comic_2024-03-01%20201410.png)

 Failure is now a probability, not a possibility. all happy families are the same - boring.
 There are many interesting ways to be tragic